-It is clear that malware evolution affects the effectiveness of these selected techniques.
-Notably, most DL approaches display superior resilience against malware evolution compared to their traditional ML counterparts.
-Specifically, the majority of DL techniques retain about 60\% effectiveness even after two years.
-In contrast, many traditional ML methods see their F1-scores reduced to 50\% within the same time span.
-This disparity can likely be traced back to the inherent capability of DL methods to discern intricate patterns, which traditional ML might miss. \jh{Interestingly, certain DL-based methods, \textit{e.g.}, Mclaughlin et al.~\cite{mclaughlin2017deep} and DeepRefiner~\cite{xu2018deeprefiner}, do not fare as well over time.
+It is evident that malware evolution affects the effectiveness of the selected malware detectors.
+This is expected: as malware evolves over time, its underlying semantics may change, making it more difficult for detectors to capture these behaviors.
+Overall, most DL-based approaches exhibit stronger resilience to malware evolution than their TML-based counterparts.
+Specifically, the majority of DL techniques retain around 60\% effectiveness even after two years, whereas many TML methods see their F1-scores drop to about 50\% over the same period.
+This disparity can be attributed to the inherent capability of DL models to capture more intricate patterns that TML methods may miss.
+Interestingly, McLaughlin et al. and DeepRefiner do not perform as well over time.